 While recognizing that each scholar has an individualized program and timeline, Mayo Clinic Women's Health Research Center has specific requirements and milestones.

-After acceptance to the K12 Mentored Career Development Program or Women's Health Scholar Program, an orientation is scheduled with incoming scholars, their mentors and program leadership to provide information regarding milestones, requirements, timelines and expectations.
+After acceptance to the Building Interdisciplinary Research Careers in Women's Health (BIRCWH) program, an orientation is scheduled with incoming scholars, their mentors and program leadership to provide information regarding milestones, requirements, timelines and expectations.

 eRA Commons account setup: